 Art, Chocolate Box, Mark Lewis 1975-76

 He began this in an unusually progressive art class when at school in Hong Kong.
 His Art teacher there, Brian Tilbrook, was a practising artist based in the colony.
 He utilised the schools studio facility whilst his students got on with their own work uninhibited, seemingly inspired and motivated.
 Clearly Brian provided a high level of Art tuition unique to schools, offering the 6th form students there a mature, considered, deliberate and exceptional learning experience.

-Returning to the UK in 1975 Mark enrolled at Brooklands Technical Collage Weybridge to spend a year in the Art block there similarly absorbed, but during this time was also able to make art works in three dimensions.
-The facilities in the studio were such that clay, plaster, rubber, and by borrowing the engineering faculty’s facilities, steel became the medium for the body of some of Marks work.
+Returning to the UK in 1975, Mark enrolled at Brooklands Technical Collage Weybridge, to spend a year in the art block there, similarly absorbed, but during this time was also able to make art works in three dimensions.
+The facilities in the studio were such that clay, plaster, rubber, and by borrowing the engineering faculty’s facilities, steel became the medium for the body of some of Mark’s work.

-A typical dyslexic Mark, unlike his intellectual arty friends had never read a book.
+A typical dyslexic, Mark, unlike his intellectual arty friends had never read a book.
 He had never heard of Marcel Duchamp or any of his Dadaist piers.
-However Marks mum had taken him to art galleries.
-One of which, the Tate, where he will have seen some Dali paintings and may of also have seen some Dadaist works or some other works of a similar ilk.
+However, Mark’s mum had taken him to art galleries – one of which was the Tate, where he will have seen some Dali paintings and may of also have seen some Dadaist works or some other works of a similar ilk.